How to get rid of Black Garden Ants around the home

 Search for ants around the garden, in between paving cracks and under rocks and stones.
 You may be able to spot dirt mounds at the entrance to their tunnels.
 Set bait traps near dirt mounds to reach the colony efficiently.

-In the garden, repair cracks in patio tiles and try to minimise mounds of rocks and stones.
+Repair cracks in patio tiles out in the garden, and try to minimise mounds of rocks and stones.
 Black Garden Ants do not like sunlight and will do everything they can to hide close to the earth.

 Ants’ main natural food source is Aphids.
-As aphids feed on sap from healthy foliage, a lush and verdant garden can quickly attract ant colonies.
+Aphids feed on sap from healthy foliage, so a lush and verdant garden can quickly attract ant colonies.
 These worker ants venture outside to gather food for the growing colony.
-The more well-fed they are, the stronger the colony.
+The more well-fed they are; the stronger the colony.

 Ants expand the nest by tunnelling deeper, expanding out into a lattice of hiding holes.